hharryyf/codeforcepractice/README.md

 The very important observation is if the graph consists an Euler tour all nodes can satisfy the in=out condition. https://vjudge.net/problem/CodeForces-723E

+297. Array and Operations (diff=2400, Dinic's algorithm) It can be seen easily that this is a matching problem.
+We split according to odd and even indices and for each number we do prime factorization and connect the common prime for each good pairs with INF capacity. https://vjudge.net/problem/CodeForces-498C